 Concessions and Reasonable Adjustments

-Bradford City Football Club does not offer concessions to spectators in wheelchairs.
+Bradford City AFC does not offer concessions to spectators in wheelchairs.

 All tickets are charged at the price appropriate to the stand in which spectators in wheelchairs are accommodated.